LucasJeanes/ProgrammerProjectCpp/README.md

 # Rain Effect Simulation

-A C++ project that simulates a rain effect in the console using multithreading and randomization.
+A C++ project that simulates a rain effect in the console using multithreading and randomisation.
 This project is built with Visual Studio and designed to demonstrate console manipulation and threading in C++.

 ---